dotlang/language/doc/RFE.md

 ? - try to write a PoC code in C to invoke libyasm and compile assembly.

-? - if a tuple has a function pointer, we can write: `point.process(...)`.
-This will be ambiguous with chaining!
-And by adding function pointers inside tuple, we can have minified oop. maybe we should set composition operator to `<<` and `>>` or `\` `/`

-? - embedding a dummy array does not seem intuitive.
-Here, the goal is to simulate an array. we can define a normal tuple, write appropriate functions, then in the target function declare `x:T, arrayAccessor: Arr<T>` meaning that we expect T to be treated like an array.
-As a result, tuples can only embed other tuples. no primitive or hash or array or sum-type.

 ? - data types: int8, int16, int32, int64.
 int16 can be removed.
 unsigned can be removed.